ppizarror/pygame-menu/README.md

 - *mainloop(events=None)*

-    Main loop of menu, on this function Menu can handle exceptions and draw.
-If parameter **dopause** is enabled then Menu pauses application and checks Events.
+    Main loop of menu.
+In this function, the Menu can handle exceptions and draw.
+If parameter **dopause** is enabled, then Menu pauses the application and checks Events.

     ```python
     menu = pygameMenu.Menu(...)